Elevation Gain (m): 700

 Technical Rating: SC6; YDS (3rd)

 Note: Since posting this trip report the Carnarvon Lake area has reportedly become quite popular.
 I don’t know if that’s because of my report or sheer coincidence but if you’re reading this please, please, please be a better citizen than others have apparently been.
-I’ve heard stories of between 12 and 15 parties all camped at the lake along with people drinking, chopping down trees and acting like f_cking idiots.
+I’ve heard stories of between 12 and 15 parties all camped at the lake along with people drinking, chopping down trees and acting like idiots.
 Y’all know better than this!
 The quickest way to shut down an area is to act like it’s your own personal backyard.
 I guarantee you the lake will be shut down to camping sooner than later if this continues.
 Sorry for the rant, but it is extremely disappointing to hear these stories (I’ve heard half a dozen or more now).
-Please educate yourself on minimal camping techniques or stay in your yard if you want to party and ruin the landscape for everyone else…
+Please educate yourself on minimal camping techniques or stay in your yard if you just want to party…

 For our father / daughter backpacking trip in the summer of 2017, Kaycie and I eventually settled on a 5 day, 4 night backpacking and peak bagging trip around the Carnarvon Lake / Weary Creek / Lake of the Horns area of the High Rock Range in Kananaskis Country along the Great Divide.
 We planned for a two night stay at Carnarvon Lake with a ramble up a few of the easy peaks in the area before we’d traverse over Mount Muir towards Weary Creek Gap.
 After spending a night at Weary Creek and possibly ascending Mount McPhail, we’d traverse over to Lake of the Horns for our last night.
 On our return we’d loop over Hill of the Flowers before hiking down McPhail Creek and back to the Cat Creek parking lot.